most-inesctec/stfX/validation/psr-mock/README.md

 The responses are defined in the `db.json` file.

-Run `npm install` followed by `npm run server` to the the mock server running.
+Run `npm install` followed by `npm start` to the the mock server running.